 - Until the time he is one year of age, put him to sleep on his back.

 - For the first one year, keep your baby’s bed/crib near your bed so that you can check on him at night.

-- Never put your baby to sleep on a couch, sofa, a chair or anywhere from where he may fall.
+- Never put your baby to sleep on a couch, sofa, chair, or anywhere from where he may fall.

-- Do not keep any type of toy, loose bedding or any object which could suffocate your baby.
+- Do not keep any type of toy, loose bedding or object that could suffocate your baby.

 After your baby starts rolling, make sure to always place a mat or a blanket on the floor and keep him there.
-Keeping him on a table or in some raised platform may result in a fall.
-While putting him to sleep make him sleep on his back and on a bed with tight bedding.
-Also, be particular to remove all toys, pillow or any object which could suffocate him.
+Keeping him on a table or on some raised platform may result in a fall.
+While putting him to sleep, make him sleep on his back, and on a bed with tight bedding.
+Also, be particular to remove all toys, pillows, or objects that might suffocate him.

 Also Read: Baby Development Milestone – Head Control